• Skip to main content

 Instructions

-• With a hand-held or stand mixer, incorporate the sugar and butter on medium speed for a good 4 to 5 minutes.
-Add one egg at a time making sure the first egg is completely incorporated before adding the second egg.
-I scrape down the sides, then add the vanilla extract before adding the mascarpone, You want to blend thoroughly.
-Shut the mixer off and take the bowl off the stand.
+• With a hand-held or stand mixer, incorporate the sugar, butter, and mascarpone on medium speed for 2 to 3 minutes.
+Next, add the vanilla extract and one egg, ensuring the first egg is completely incorporated before adding the second.
+Next, scrape down the sides and across the bottom, then gradually add the flour mixture on a low mixer speed.

-• Preheat oven to 375° and line two baking sheet pans with parchment paper and set aside.
-Using a medium cookie scoop, add 12 scoops to a pan and bake for 12-14 minutes.
+• Preheat oven to 375°F (190°C), line two baking sheet pans with parchment paper, and set aside.
+Add 9 scoops to a prepared sheet pan and bake for 12-14 minutes using a medium cookie scoop.
 When you see a little brown around the bottom edges, pull them out of the oven.
-Leave them on the pan for about a minute then move them to a cooling rack.
+Leave them on the pan for about a couple of minutes, then move them to a cooling rack.

-• Taking a bag of Freeze-Dried Strawberries and dump them into a food processer and pulse until they are dust.
-You can also choose a sturdy sandwich size baggie and make sure you seal the top before crushing them using a rolling pin or some other hard object.
-If you do not use the food processer, you may want to sift the dust to get the larger pieces out.
-I mix 1 tablespoon of the strawberry dust with 1 tablespoon of powdered sugar to dust the tops of the cookies.
+• Place a bag of Freeze-Dried Strawberries into a food processor and pulse until they are dust.
+You can also choose a sturdy baggie and seal the top before crushing them using a rolling pin or another hard object.
+If you do not use the food processor, you may want to sift the dust to get the larger pieces out.
+Next, I mix the strawberry dust and powdered sugar and sprinkle the tops of the cookies.
 This topping gives an added fresh strawberry taste you will not believe.
-I added a little plain powdered sugar on top of the strawberry-powdered sugar mixture just for contrast and helped sweeten up the fresh strawberries.

 Nutrition